tradingview/documentation-guidelines/PineUserManual/Terminology.md

 # Terminology

-### parameter
+### argument & parameter
 We use "parameter" to designate the function's parameters when referring to the function's signature.
 When referring to values passed to a function when calling it, we use "argument":
 - *Defining the type of function parameters in library function declarations is mandatory."
 - *A "simple int" argument is required for the length parameter in ``sma()``.*